[ Freelance Traveller Home Page | Search Freelance Traveller | Site Index ]

 Anagathics: Doping the Inevitable

-Editor's Note: This article was originally intended for publication in Far & Away magazine.
-The magazine ceased publication before this article could be printed, and some of the unpublished articles were acquired by a Freelance Traveller contributor, and submitted to Freelance Traveller for publication.
+Editor's Note: This article was originally intended for publication in Far & Away magazine, which ceased publication before this article was printed.
+Some of the unpublished articles were acquired by a Freelance Traveller contributor, and submitted to Freelance Traveller for publication.
+This article was originally posted to the website in 2004, and reprinted in the February 2013 and November/December 2023 issues of the magazine.

 Elixir of Youth

-The technology that created anagathics is still in its infancy, available to only a few worlds with Medical Technology levels of fifteen or higher.
-Even if a particular world's medical community is capable of developing and producing anagathics, many refuse to, citing these drugs' "requirement for addiction" and often harmful side-effects as public health risks.
-Because anagathic drugs are really only effective if taken without interruption for very long periods of time, they are most often financial out of the reach of most citizens of Imperial space.
-This, coupled with the fact that anagathics are illegal on most worlds, helps to keep the number of anagathic users down.
+Anagathics are a recent development, producible only with Medical Technology level 15+.
+Many worlds refuse to sanction their production, citing these drugs’ “requirement for addiction” and often harmful side-effects as public health risks or ethically troublesome.
+Because anagathic drugs are really only effective if taken without interruption for very long periods of time, they are most often financially out of the reach of most citizens of Imperial space.
+This, coupled with their illegality on many worlds, helps to keep the number of anagathic users down.
 Still, the draw to these drugs is irresistible to many.

-For details on the effects of anagathics in MegaTravelller game terms, see page 16 of the Players' Manual.
+The effects of anagathics in MegaTraveller game terms is discussed on page 16 of the Players’ Manual.

 Types of Anagathics

-Complete details are given below for twelve different forms of anagathic drugs.
-There are certainly many more types of anagathics on the market (legitimate or otherwise), but these twelve represent the most important breakthroughs in the science of anagathic medicine.
+Complete details are given below for twelve different anagathic drugs.
+There are certainly many more types of anagathics on the market (legitimate or otherwise), but these twelve represent the most important breakthroughs in anagathic medicine.

 Each listing gives a short description of the drug, followed by the following information: